 Vision Benefits Package

-A vision benefits package covers services such as a routine eye exam, and usually provides a material allowance for eyeglasses.
+A vision benefits package covers services such as a vision care exam, and usually provides a material allowance for eyeglasses.
 While the benefits package may require a co-payment from at the time of service, the plan covers the remainder of the cost.

 Vision Discount Package